jairoxyz/rtmpdump-ksv-openssl1.1/README.md

   $ sudo ldconfig

-Otherwise it uses OS librtmp.so, which is compiled against GNUTLS.
+On Ubuntu it otherwise uses the OS librtmp.so, which is compiled against GNUTLS.

+To compile against GNUTLS:

+  make CRYPTO=GNUTLS

 More info and original sources can be found here: https://repo.or.cz/rtmpdump.git and here: http://git.ffmpeg.org/gitweb/rtmpdump.git

 Tested on Ubuntu 16/18 only.

+License: GPLv2